Józef Unrug: Career

 In 1919, after Poland regained independence, Unrug left Germany and volunteered for the Polish Armed Forces.
 Soon afterwards, he was transferred to the nascent Polish Navy, where he served as chief of the Hydrographic Division and then as commanding officer of a submarine flotilla.
 Out of his pocket, the wealthy Unrug purchased the hydrographic ship which became ORP Pomorzanin for the new navy.
 To establish the maritime frontiers of the newly reestablished Polish state required a ship to perform shipped surveys and to make maps.
 Unrug's purchase of the ship, which was needed urgently at the time, won him many allies in the Marynarka (Polish Navy).

 One of the most skilled officers in the Polish Navy, Unrug was quickly promoted to Counter Admiral.
 In 1924, he came into conflict with Admiral Kazimierz Porębski and was put on a paid leave for a year.
 In 1925, Porębski had to resign in a scandal after he was discovered taking bribes.
 Overcoming his limitations in the Polish language, he became Commander of the Fleet of the Polish Navy in 1925.
 Unrug's task as commander of the Marynarka was largely to train officers for the nascent force.
 Unrug was respected, but not loved as he imposed a very strict discipline.
 The Marynarka in the interwar period tended to favor the Mahanian concept of a fleet strong enough to dominate the Baltic, which would allow ships from Poland's ally France to enter the Baltic and deliver supplies to Poland.
 However, the vast cost of buying warships caused successive governments in Warsaw to balk at the immense expenditure that this would entail and to reject the "green water navy" plans of the Marynarka.
-This was all the more so as the Franco-Polish alliance of 1921 committed France to go automatically go to war if Poland were attacked, which would mean that Poland in a sense could "borrow" the services of the French Navy which was expected to enter the Baltic to ensure that French supplies would reach Poland.
+This was all the more so as the Franco-Polish alliance of 1921 committed France to automatically go to war if Poland were attacked.
+This would mean that Poland in a sense could "borrow" the services of the French Navy, which was expected to enter the Baltic to ensure that French supplies would reach Poland.
 In the late 1920s, the Sanation regime had decided to buy a force of 9 mine-laying submarines with the intention of protecting Poland's coastline.
 However, as Poland lacked sufficient funds to buy submarines, a loan from France was necessary, and the French made extending the loan conditional upon the Poles also buying two destroyers.
 In this way, the Marynarka acquired two destroyers despite the doubts of Marshal Józef Piłsudski, Poland's de facto leader, about the need for the two destroyers.
 The Marynarka ended up with the two French-built destroyers, ORP Wicher and the ORP Burza together with the French-built submarines Wilk, Żbik, and Ryś.